Resident Evil Outbreak: Release

 The European release was heavily delayed, finally released in September 2004—nine months after Japan and the United States saw its release.
 Back in March Capcom had given in on securing Outbreak's network due to the numerous problems faced with establishing a network in a region simultaneously for dozens of languages, and securing service providers; as well as the usual PAL/NTSC differential.

+Capcom announced on March 31, 2007, that they were shutting down the online servers.

 Reception

-Outbreak received a "C+" from 1UP.com in their review.
-The staff referred to it as "another typical entry in the RE canon", and as a "competent game" with "controls [that] are actually functional and somewhat intuitive".
-However, they cited a number of problems with the game, notably Capcom's choice of not installing voice chat in favor of the ad-lib system.
-They found the game's five scenarios to be short, and AI partners to be "chock-full of repetitive and annoying sound bytes".
+Outbreak received mostly mixed reviews.
+On review aggregator website Metacritic, the game received a total score of 71/100, and a score of 70% on GameRankings.
+1UP.com awarded the game a "C+" in their review, describing it as "another typical entry in the RE canon", and a "competent game" with "controls [that] are actually functional and somewhat intuitive".
+However, they cited numerous problems with the game, notably Capcom's choice to not include voice chat in favor of the ad-lib system.
+They also found the game's five scenarios to be short, and AI partners to be "chock-full of repetitive and annoying sound bytes".

-Eurogamer was disappointed with Capcom's failure to establish online support for the European market at a time when the PlayStation 2's online community was threatened with the expected rise in the Xbox's popularity with the upcoming release of Halo 2, stating that an Outbreak was "designed from the ground up to be a co-operative multiplayer game for four players" and questioning if a network-less game would be of interest to players.
+Eurogamer was disappointed with Capcom's failure to establish online support for the European market at a time when the PlayStation 2's online community was threatened with the expected rise in the Xbox's popularity with the upcoming release of Halo 2, stating that Resident Evil Outbreak was "designed from the ground up to be a co-operative multiplayer game for four players" and questioning if a network-less game would be of interest to players.
 Another problem was with the real-time "START" menu, which meant that file-reading and item-trading would make the player vulnerable to a random zombie attack, making the game "[feel] light in the story department" as a consequence of not becoming immersed in the environment.
 Long load times for the PAL version was also noted in the review.

 By August 2006, Outbreak had sold 1.45 million copies.